cirrusflyer275ds/ctx-eor-site/docs/staff/staff-dashboards.md

 # Staff/Admin Dashboard

-Internal access portal for CTX-EOR staff to monitor, support, and manage platform activity across all trials and accounts.
+Internal access portal for Hireway staff to monitor, support, and manage platform activity across all trials and accounts.

 ---